 Now you need to provide evidence that you’re the right person for the job.
 The best way to do this is to highlight your relevant experience and achievements.
 Here are some things you should focus on:

-- Specific Accomplishments: Share examples of your successes, such as increasing sales, leading projects, or improving processes.
+- Specific Accomplishments: Provide examples of your successes.
+This could include increasing sales, leading projects, or improving processes.

-- Relevant Skills: Highlight the skills that match the job requirements, like planning, organizing, technical proficiencies, or specific industry experience.
+- Relevant Skills: Highlight skills that match the job, like planning, organizing, technical abilities, or industry experience.

-- Industry Knowledge: Demonstrate your understanding of the field and awareness of current trends and standards.
+- Industry Knowledge: Show that you know the field well.
+Be aware of current trends and standards.

 Your goal is to leave the reader eager to learn more about you.
 Here are some examples: